NEW RULES, NEW PLAYERS, AND NEW RISKS

 Insetting

-Sustainability now equates to ESG reporting.6
+Sustainability now equates to ESG reporting.5

-What is being sold?
+What is sold?

 The seller is both a hard commodity and a data package.